Georgia special grand jury in Trump election case recommended charges against Lindsey Graham and 2 former senators

 "Much has changed since that February order was entered," wrote Judge Robert McBurney in a Aug.
 28 order indicating the report would be released Friday unless objections were raised by concerned parties.
 "As anyone with an internet connection now knows, the district attorney has indicted 19 individuals for their alleged participation in a 'racketeering enterprise' purportedly designed to interfere with the lawful administration of the 2020 general election in Georgia."

-The special purpose grand jury had the ability to subpoena witnesses and documents, but could not vote to indict.
-Over the course of about six months in 2022, it interviewed 75 witnesses, including current and former state and federal officials.
+Over the course of about six months in 2022, the special purpose grand jury interviewed 75 witnesses, including current and former state and federal officials.

-Trump and 18 others were indicted by a separate, traditional grand jury on Aug.
-15. Every defendant in the case has since entered not guilty pleas, and many, including Trump, have adamantly denied wrongdoing.

 The special purpose grand jury recommended the report be made public.